How to Build and Maintain Ice Roads for Your Worksite

 Ice road maintenance requires constant vigilance because cracks can form quickly.
 The act of driving a truck across a frozen body of water causes ripples and uneven patches of ice to form, especially if the vehicle is going too fast.
 Warmer days can result in melting, shifting and cracking.
 Crews must clear freshly fallen snow to maintain the road’s constant exposure to freezing temperatures and apply fresh water to the top layer of the ice road to maintain the correct thickness.

 When extreme winter weather makes it impossible to rely on the usual routes, an ice road can help you get the job done quickly and efficiently.
 Need ice roads for your next cold weather construction project?
 Leave the building to us!
 D.W.
-Jensen Drilling has proudly served Grande Prairie and the surrounding areas since 1976.
+Jensen Drilling Ltd. has proudly served Grande Prairie and the surrounding areas since 1976.
 Contact us today to learn more about our ice road services, or to get a free quote.